pbwhynot/pbwhynot/README.md

 🌱 I’m currently working on learning various frameworks and languages.

-⚡ I'm currently enrolled in the two-year 'Web & Mobile Application Development' program at NBCC in Moncton, New Brunswick.
-I hope to graduate in June of 2024.
+⚡ I'm enrolled in the two-year **'Web & Mobile Application Development'** program at NBCC in Moncton, New Brunswick.
+I look forward to graduating in June of 2024.

 <p align="left">
 </p>